batuhan/VirtualMachineHandler/README.md

 ## Usage

 VMH routes are basically RPC routes.
 Every action sent as a `POST` request with a JSON body.
-Endpoints are called actions.
+We refer to endpoints as actions.

 For each request, you'll need to send `locationId` & `targetName`.